-- (1)(2) Waivers, for good cause.
-Upon written request from a charter applicant or charter school board of trustees, the Board may waive the applicability of one or more provisions of 603 CMR 1.00, provided that all such requests.
+- (1) Administrative Bulletins: The Board and the Department may, from time to time, issue advisories to interpret, implement, and provide guidance to charter schools. - (2) Waivers: The Board may waive provisions of 603 CMR 1.00 for good cause.
+Upon written request from a charter applicant or charter school board of trustees, the Board may waive the applicability of one or more provisions of 603 CMR 1.00.
 These waivers shall be granted only under circumstances the Board deems exceptional and such waivers shall be granted only to the extent allowed by law.
-All such requests from the charter applicant or a board of trustees must: - (a) (a) are be in writing, signed by the waiver applicant; - (b) (b) specify the provisions of 603 CMR 1.00 to be waived, the duration of the waiver, and the circumstances to which the waiver applies; - (c) (c)-include a certification that the waiver applicant has made a good faith effort to comply with said provisions; and - (d) (d) are be accompanied by supporting documentation considered sufficient by the Board to support the special circumstances or the need for relief.
+All such requests from the charter applicant or a board of trustees must: - (a) be in writing, signed by the waiver applicant; - (b) specify the provisions of 603 CMR 1.00 to be waived, the duration of the waiver, and the circumstances to which the waiver applies; - (c) include a certification that the waiver applicant has made a good faith effort to comply with said provisions; and - (d) be accompanied by supporting documentation considered sufficient by the Board to support the special circumstances or the need for relief.

-Waivers of 603 CMR 1.00 shall be considered only under circumstances the Board deems exceptional and shall be granted only to If the granting of a waiver would have an impact on sending districts or the extent allowed by law.

-The district of the town or city in which the charter school is located, the Commissioner shall provide notice and opportunity to comment to the superintendent of each district served by the charter school, if the granting of the waiver would have an impact on the district.notice and an opportunity to comment.
+If the granting of a waiver would have an impact on sending districts or the district of the town or city in which the charter school is located, the Commissioner shall provide the superintendent of each district notice and an opportunity to comment.

-(2)(3) Prohibitions.: Private and parochial schools are not eligible for charter school status.
-Charter schools mayshall not charge students an application fee or tuition.
-Charter schools mayshall not charge their students any fee related to the provision of required educational programs.
-Charter schools mayshall not charge any public school or public school district for the use of their curriculum, subject to the restrictions contained in any contract between charter schools and third party providers.
-For-profit businesses or corporate entities may not apply for a charter.

-(4) Immediate Closure: The Commissioner may order immediate closure of a charter school facility where the health, safety, or education of the school's students is at risk.
+- (3) Prohibitions: Private and parochial schools are not eligible for charter school status.
+Charter schools shall not charge students an application fee or tuition.
+Charter schools shall not charge their students any fee related to the provision of required educational programs.
+Charter schools shall not charge any public school or public school district for the use of their curriculum, subject to the restrictions contained in any contract between charter schools and third party providers.
+For-profit businesses or corporate entities may not apply for a charter. - (4) Immediate Closure: The Commissioner may order immediate closure of a charter school facility where the health, safety, or education of the school's students is at risk.
 Additionally, the Commissioner may order immediate closure of a charter school facility where fire, health, or safety codes, regulations, laws, or accessibility requirements are not met.

-1.04: Charter Application and Procedures Applications for and Granting of Charters
+1.04: Applications for and Granting of Charters